Subscribe & Save - Get 12% OFF

 Getting the right amount of protein

 Having too little protein leaves the body lacking the resources it needs to function correctly, however taking too much protein also has negative consequences.
-If the body takes on more protein than it can use, this places extra stresses on the body.
+If the body takes on more protein than it can use, this places extra stress on the body.

 Is protein powder safe for kids?
 Not if it causes them to be severely above the recommended amount of protein!
 There are a variety of consequences connected to having too much protein that everyone should be aware of.